nivi2407/HUT/README.md

 1. **Shopping List:**
    - Create and manage shopping lists for your everyday needs.
-   - Simple note format for easy editing.
+   - Simple list format for easy include.

 2. **Parties & Events List:**
    - Similar to the shopping list but dedicated to parties and events.